Thanks, Screaming Scarecrow Studios, for this gristly and very valuable contribution!

 DETAILING THE GAME:

-To get the blood splatter and drips was a bit trickier with spray paint.
-We used an ordinary stick and while the game was leaning upright and while holding the stick above the game, we sprayed the paint onto the stick (holding the nozzle close to the stick) letting the excess paint run off the stick.
-That is how we got the blood splatter and drips from a can of spray paint.
+Creating the blood splatter and drips was a bit tricky with spray paint.
+We used an ordinary stick and while the game was leaning upright and while holding the stick above the game, we sprayed the paint onto the stick (holding the nozzle close to the stick), letting the excess paint run off the stick.
+They ran downward.
+The effect was perfect.

-And for the final touch we used expanding foam to make the entrails.
+For the final touch, we used expanding foam to make the entrails.
 After reinforcing the waist with extra stucco wire, we put a small chicken wire basket inside the pants so that there would be something for the expanding foam to sit on.
+Then we sprayed.
+Caution: as the name says, this expands.
+Use just a little, then add on.

-Just some extra words of caution here: ALWAYS READ AND FOLLOW THE MANUFACTURE’S DIRECTIONS when using expanding foam products.
 We always wear protective gear when using this stuff, especially eye safety goggles.
 This stuff is so sticky the only way you can clean it up is with acetone when it’s wet and a sander when its dry.
-We DO NOT want to get this in our eyes.
-It is also a good idea to wear old clothes and gloves.
+You DO NOT want to get this in your eyes.
+We’ll say it again: be careful!

 Thanks for reading and Happy Haunting!